Labeling events with rules

 To support consistent auditing, deactivation is permanent.
 If you want to reactivate the rule, you must duplicate it and save the new rule.

-- You cannot deactivate a rule that you have not yet deployed.
+- You cannot deactivate a rule that is not deployed.
 You can delete the rule if you no longer want to deploy it; see Delete a rule.

 To support consistent auditing, you cannot directly edit a rule or reactivate a deactivated rule.
 However, you can duplicate an existing rule, modify settings, and save the new rule.